-- Surplus of \$3,096,552 relating to other programs (including the School Support project) for which milestones relevant to payment have not been met at 30 June 2013, which is expected to be fully expended over the next two years. - Surplus of \$2,707,691 related to the Service Development funds for which milestones relevant to payment have not been met at 30 June 2013, which is expected to be expended fully over the next two years. - Remaining surplus of \$5,485,805 largely relates to the timing difference on Centre Funding and National Office funding which is expected to be fully expended over the next two years.
+- \$1,330,572 relating to centres for which milestones relevant to payment have not been met at 30 June 2014 and which is expected to be expended in the following year. - \$1,341,292 related to the Service Development funds for which milestones relevant to payment have not been met at 30 June 2014 and which is expected to be expended in the following year. - \$7,528,808 in hYEPP centre grants for which milestones relevant to payment have not been met at 30 June 2014 and which is expected to be expended in the following year. - \$2,500,000 relating to the Outreach Teams to Schools program held in other payables that is due to be returned to Department of Health.